mitre/emass_client/docs/developers.md

   Install the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator#1---installation)

-  You can [download the executable jar](https://github.com/OpenAPITools/openapi-generator#13---download-jar) file and set up a launcher script that will on invocation of the ```openapi-generator-cli```, query the GitHub repository for the most recently released version
+  [Download the executable jar](https://github.com/OpenAPITools/openapi-generator#13---download-jar) file and set up a launcher script that will on invocation of the ```openapi-generator-cli```, query the GitHub repository for the most recently released version

 - Step 2